Dal Makhani Recipe (Restaurant Style)

 Dal Makhani served in a Indian kadai

-How to Make Dal Makhani (Stepwise Photos)
+How to make Dal Makhani (Stepwise Photos)

-1.Soaking lentils: Add 1 cup urad dal (black lentils) & ¼ cup rajma (red kidney beans) to a large pot and rinse thoroughly a few times.
-Drain the water and pour 3 to 4 cups fresh water.
-Soak them for at least 6 to 8 hours.
+1. Soaking lentils: Add 1 cup urad dal (200 grams Indian black lentils) & ¼ cup rajma (55 grams red kidney beans) to a large pot and rinse thoroughly a few times.
+Drain the water and pour 4 cups fresh water.
+Soak them overnight, uncovered.
 To speed up the soaking process you may pour boiling water and soak for 4 hours.

 urad dal & rajma in measuring cups to soak

-2.Cooking lentils: After they are soaked well, drain the water and pour 4 cups fresh water.
+2. Cooking lentils: After they are soaked well, drain the water and pour 4 cups fresh water.
 Pressure cook on a medium heat for 10 whistles.
 It takes about 35 to 40 mins.
 If using an Instant pot pressure cook for 20 mins.
 If cooking in a pot add more water as required and cook until they become tender.
 This is how they look after pressure cooking them.

 pressure cooked urad dal and rajma

-3.Check if cooked well: When the pressure releases naturally, open the lid and check if the dal is well cooked.
+3. Check if cooked well: When the pressure releases naturally, open the lid and check if the dal is well cooked.
 Both rajma and urad dal have to be softened.
 Press down a rajma and few urad dal in between your thumb and fore finger.
 They should get mashed very well easily.
 They should not be aldente or even slightly hard.

 soft cooked sabut urad dal and rajma for dal makhani